 - Do you have access to weapons or things that can be used as weapons to harm yourself?

-Asking about suicidal thoughts or feelings won't push someone into doing something self-destructive.
-In fact, offering an opportunity to talk about feelings may reduce the risk of acting on suicidal feelings.
+Asking about thoughts or feelings about suicide will not push a person into suicide.
+In fact, giving someone a chance to talk about feelings may reduce the person's risk of acting on those feelings.

-- Talking about suicide — for example, making statements such as "I'm going to kill myself," "I wish I were dead" or "I wish I hadn't been born"
+- Talk about suicide, such as "I'm going to kill myself," "I wish I were dead" or "I wish I hadn't been born."

-- Withdrawing from social contact and wanting to be left alone
+- Withdraw from social contact and want to be left alone.

-- Having mood swings, such as being emotionally high one day and deeply discouraged the next
+- Have mood swings, such as being emotionally high one day and deeply sad the next.

-- Doing risky or self-destructive things, such as using drugs or driving in a way that could cause harm.
+- Do risky or self-destructive things, such as using drugs or driving in a way that could cause harm.

-- Giving away belongings or getting affairs in order when there is no other logical explanation for doing this
+- Give away belongings or get affairs in order when there is no reason to do so.

-- Developing personality changes or being severely anxious or agitated, particularly when experiencing some of the warning signs listed above
+- Develop personality changes or be overly anxious or agitated, particularly along with other warning signs.

 - Call 911 or your local emergency number right away.
-Or, if you think you can do so safely, take the person to the nearest hospital emergency room yourself.
+Or if you think you can do so safely, take the person to the nearest hospital emergency department.

 - Tell a family member or friend right away what's going on.

-If you're a teenager who's concerned that a friend or classmate may be considering suicide, take action.
+If you're a teenager who's worried that a friend or classmate may be thinking about suicide, take action:

-- Ask the person directly about his or her feelings, even though it may be awkward.
+- Ask the person directly about their feelings, even though it may be awkward.
 You could start out with a general question, such as "How are you feeling?"
-Listen to what the person has to say, and take it seriously.
+Listen to what the person has to say and take it seriously.
 Just talking to someone who really cares can make a big difference.

 - If you've talked to the person and you're still concerned, share your concerns with a teacher, guidance counselor, someone at church, someone at a local youth center or another responsible adult.